matthewbrake/ocr-bill-v3/README.md

 1.  **Upload a Bill**: On the welcome screen, drag and drop a bill image (PNG, JPG, WEBP) into the upload area.
 Alternatively, click to select a file or use the camera.
 2.  **Analyze**: After selecting an image, a preview is shown.
 Click **"✨ Analyze Bill"** to start.
 3.  **Review and Edit**: The AI-extracted data is displayed.
 Fields with low-confidence scores are highlighted with a yellow icon.
 Any chart bars the AI was uncertain about are colored yellow.
-You can click any field to edit it, including the data in the usage charts.
+You can click any field to edit it, including the data in the usage charts via the "Edit Chart" button.
 4.  **Export or Submit**: Click **"Save & Export CSV"** to save the data as a CSV file on the server.
 Or, click **"Submit Form"** to send it to a Formspree endpoint (if configured).
 5.  **View History**: Click the **clock icon** (🕒) to view past analyses.
 You can load or clear results from this panel.